FeaturesPricingBlogResourcesAboutContact

 But "first" does not always mean "best fit."
 As the aggregation market has matured, several limitations in Curator.io have become more apparent — and a new generation of tools has emerged to address them.

-We will start with the tool we believe offers the strongest combination of design, pricing, and functionality for most use cases, then work through the rest of the field.
+We will start with the tool I believe offers a strong combination of design, pricing, and functionality for most use cases, then work through the rest of the field.

 Why People Look for Curator.io Alternatives